joelcox/codeigniter-redis/README.md

     $this->redis->command('PING');

 This library also support PHP's [overloading](http://php.net/manual/en/language.oop5.overloading.php) functionality.
 This means you can call undefined methods, which are then dynamically created for you.
 These calls are routed to the generic __call() method.
 Undefined methods take as much arguments as you please.
+You can also pass in dictionary for hashes.

-    $this->redis->hmset('foohash foofield1 "bar1" foofield2 "bar2"');
+    $this->redis->hmset('foohash, array('key1' => 'value1', 'key2' => 'value2')');

 ### Keys